Stand up for the facts!

 Former President Donald Trump embraced many conspiracy theories to explain his election loss — voting machines in Venezuela, a suitcase of ballots smuggled in Georgia — that were debunked almost as quickly as he made them.
 The claims in "2000 Mules" are relatively fresh since the film debuted in theaters in May 2022, with clips still spreading across social media.

-As the hearing opened, vice chair Rep. Liz Cheney, R-Wyo., quoted a New York Post editorial — typically a conservative newspaper — that said Trump "clings to more fantastical theories, such as Dinesh D’Souza’s debunked ‘2,000 Mules,’ even as recounts in Arizona, Georgia and Wisconsin confirm Trump lost."
+As the hearing opened, vice chair Rep. Liz Cheney, R-Wyo., quoted an editorial from the New York Post — typically a conservative newspaper — that said Trump "clings to more fantastical theories, such as Dinesh D’Souza’s debunked ‘2,000 Mules,’ even as recounts in Arizona, Georgia and Wisconsin confirm Trump lost."

 Research by Texas-based True the Vote, a national organization that has spread misinformation about voting in the past, claimed to show that certain people repeatedly passed by certain drop boxes.
 These repeat visits, they argued, revealed a set of delivery runs.